Router<T> class

 URL updates for web applications

-In the web platform, it is important to keeps the URL up to date with the app state.
-This ensures the browser constructs its history entry correctly so that its forward and backward buttons continue to work.
+In the web platform, keeping the URL in the browser's location bar up to date with the application state ensures that the browser constructs its history entry correctly, allowing its back and forward buttons to function as the user expects.

 -